zuozhenggh/learning-library/data-management-library/big-data/bds/bds-quickstart-workshop/intro.md

 ## Workshop Objectives
-- Prepare for using the Oracle Big Data Service (BDS).
+- Prepare for using Oracle Big Data Service (BDS).
 - Create a Big Data Service Hadoop cluster.
 - Add Cloud SQL to the cluster.
 - Access a BDS utility node using a public IP address.